 Shrink Volume can decrease partition size to make Unallocated space.
 Extend Volume can increase partition size when there is adjacent Unallocated space on the right side.
 There is no "Merge Volume" function in Disk Management, merging operation is realized by Extend Volume indirectly.

 However, both Shrink and Extend Volume have limitations.

 Instead, you may use 3rd-party disk partition software.
 Compare with Windows Disk Management, partition software is much more powerful.
 It is able to create, delete, format partition, change drive letter, resize, move merge, copy, hide, set active, convert, defrag, check partition, etc. When merge hard drives for Windows 10, you just need several clicks.

-When merging 2 partitions with Disk Management (DM for short), one of the partitions will be deleted.
+When merging 2 partitions with Windows 10 Disk Management, one of the partitions will be deleted.
 Back up or transfer files in this partition before deleting.

-Steps to merge partitions in Windows 10 DM:
+Steps to merge partitions in Windows 10 Disk Management:

 In a while, drive D is merged into C drive.